 Imagine the following:

-Your company’s total spend is $1 million.
-Your procurement department manages $800K of your total spend.
-Of that amount, $720K is under contract.
+Your company’s total spend is $10 million.
+Your procurement department manages $8 million of your total spend.
+Of that amount, $7.2 million is under contract.
 You’ve negotiated rates with suppliers and use processes so that buyers in your company will use those contracts.
-Once you conduct a spend analysis, your information says $648K of your spend is on contract.
+Once you conduct a spend analysis, your information says $6.48 million of your spend is on contract.

 So what’s your addressable spend?
-If you answer $800K, you’re limiting your savings potential.
+If you answer $8 million, you’re limiting your savings potential.
 Ultimately, you should have your entire spend within your control, to allow for maximum savings potential.
 That’s addressable spend.

 What is Addressable Spend?